sacherjj/CasperLabs/integration-testing/client/CasperClient/README.md

 ### Return values

-Return values of the API functions defined in the `CasperClient` are generally deserialized gRPC reponse objects of the corresponding requests defined in the node's gRPC service, see [casper.proto](https://github.com/CasperLabs/CasperLabs/blob/master/protobuf/io/casperlabs/node/api/casper.proto).
+Return values of the API functions defined in the `CasperClient` are generally deserialized gRPC response objects of the corresponding requests defined in the node's gRPC service, see [casper.proto](https://github.com/CasperLabs/CasperLabs/blob/master/protobuf/io/casperlabs/node/api/casper.proto).